wpkelso/wpkelso/README.md

 In addition to my interests in the art of the code-monkey, I greatly enjoy designing things that force me to rethink how I approach a situation, whether that be an icon, a t-shirt, or a robot.

 Currently I am the electrical team lead at [AquaPack Robotics](https://aquapackrobotics.org), a student organization at North Carolina State University.
-There, I've been focused on high-level system design for autonomous underwater vehicles, in particular the SeaWolf VIII and SeaWolf XI systems.
+There, I've been focused on high-level system design for autonomous underwater vehicles, in particular the SeaWolf VIII and SeaWolf IX systems.

 <!--
 **wpkelso/wpkelso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.